Hypothyroidism and Hyperthyroidism in Your Newborn

 Treatment of hypothyroidism in newborns

-Treatment of newborns and infants with any type of hypothyroidism is the thyroid drug levothyroxine (Synthroid, Levoxyl).
+Treatment of newborns and infants with any type of hypothyroidism is the thyroid drug levothyroxine (Synthroid, Levoxyl, Tirosint).
+Tirosint-SOL, a liquid form of levothyroxine, is frequently recommended for treating hypothyroidism in infants.
 Some doctors recommend crushing the tablets into a powder and mixing with a small amount of milk to administer to an infant.

 The prognosis for a child born with either permanent and transient hypothyroidism is excellent, as long as the condition is detected quickly and treatment starts right away.
 Most studies show that these children grow and develop normally, physically and in terms of their cognitive development.